noaione/yuusha-shoukan-ln/sources/v01/seriousact.md

 # Serious-senpai's Room: Act 1

 A white-haired girl in a dark green sailor uniform was reading a book in a simple room located somewhere unknown.
-With only her sidelocks grown down to her chin and emerald-green eyes, she was reading by herself with a serious expression on her face.
+With only her side-locks grown down to her chin and emerald-green eyes, she was reading by herself with a serious expression on her face.

 Her name is “Serious-senpai”...
 She's the embodiment of the concept of